 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting area provided privacy when reception staff were dealing with patients.
+The layout of reception and waiting areas provided limited privacy when reception staff were dealing with patients.
+Music was played in the waiting room to provide auditory confidentiality.
 Staff told us that if a patient asked for more privacy they would take them into another room.
 The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.